 The Skipwith-Roper Homecoming

-Video Courtesy of Metta Bastet
+Video Courtesy of Will Roye

 -

-The JXN Project considers a gentleman named Abraham Peyton Skipwith as "The Founding Father of Jackson Ward".
+The JXN Project considers Abraham Peyton Skipwith as "The Founding Father of Jackson Ward".
 He was a mixed-race Black man who was enslaved by Jaquelin Ambler and Rebecca Lewis Burwell as early as 1767 in the Williamsburg, Virginia area – both of whom were directly connected to Thomas Jefferson as the former served in his Council of State and the latter was his first love at the College of William and Mary.

 In 1782, Skipwith was sold to an explorer named Thomas Bentley, who is said to have helped expand the Revolutionary War into Illinois, and as an enslaved laborer, worked as a clerk in his store.
-In 1785, he filed a legislative petition for his freedom, which demonstrated his direct connection to the more traditionally recognized forefathers, such as Benjamin Harrison V who served a witness for his petition – who beyond being a signer of the Declaration of Independence was the father of the 9th President and great grandfather of the 23rd President of the United States of America.
+In 1785, he filed a legislative petition for his freedom, which demonstrated his direct connection to the more traditionally recognized forefathers, such as Benjamin Harrison V who served as a witness for his petition – and who beyond being a signer of the Declaration of Independence was the father of the 9th President and great-grandfather of the 23rd President of the United States of America.

-In 1789, Skipwith purchased his own manumission from two local merchants in 1789 and soon thereafter relocated to the Richmond, Virginia area.
+In 1789, Skipwith purchased his own manumission from two local merchants and soon thereafter relocated to the Richmond, Virginia area.
 He purchased parcels of land on the northern edge of the City of Richmond for 15 pounds and 5 shillings – building a three-story gambrel-roofed cottage known as the Skipwith-Roper Cottage, which is one of the city's oldest documented dwellings.

-In 1797, Skipwith became one of the first known Black Richmonders and|or Virginians, with a fully executed will, where he bequeathed property and possessions to family members, to include his wife, Cloe, and granddaughter, Maria – both whom he manumitted in circa 1794.
-The will includes items, such as a gun, gold, silver, furniture, china, clothing, livestock, horse and buggy, and guineas to fund the manumission and education of his descendants.
+In 1797, Skipwith became one of the first known Black Richmonders and|or Virginians, with a fully executed will, where he bequeathed property and possessions to family members, to include his wife, Cloe, and granddaughter, Maria – both of whom he manumitted in circa 1794.
+The will includes items such as a gun, gold, silver, furniture, china, clothing, livestock, horse and buggy, and guineas to fund the manumission and education of his descendants.
 His descendants, known as the Skipwith-Ropers, would emerge as prominent entrepreneurs and elected officials in that same northern edge of the city – which would become a gerrymandered political district called Jackson Ward during the Reconstruction Era.

 In 1905, the cottage was sold by Skipwith’s last known descendant, Marietta Roper, to Abram Coleman, whose family was forcibly condemned from the property by way of eminent domain by the Richmond-Petersburg Turnpike Authority in 1954 – or better known as Interstate 95.
 In 1957, the cottage was sold by the authority for $25 and soon after, was dislocated for private use in a nearby county – where a renovated version of the cottage continues to sit today on the former tobacco plantation of the Secretary of War for the Confederate Army.